TibboddiT/dyn-loader/README.md

 - Loading libraries should be done before having started any thread.
 - Some (rare) relocation types are still missing.
-- Dirty tricks are used to accomodate with patched libc.
+- Dirty tricks are used to accomodate with patched libc coming from various distros.

 ### Notes